-Firstly I was very busy and unfortunately could not dedicate 100% of my time (or even 50% sometimes) to this project, over the months between September and December it was even less which naturally meant that a lot of work took a lot longer than I had initially expected.
+Firstly I was extremely busy and unfortunately could not allocate 100% of my time (or even 50% sometimes) to the project, over the months between September and December it was even less which naturally meant that a lot of migration tasks took a lot longer than I had initially expected.

 After getting my product import and sync processes working smoothly I started to look for a suitable Magento 2 theme.
 It’s natural when upgrading from one shop to another that you want to try and keep things looking the same, after all – there was nothing wrong with the old shop look right?
 Magento 2 migration is more than an upgrade, it’s a complete technology refresh – so it makes sense to try and improve on as many aspects of your old store as possible.
 My frontend development skills are ok, but to create a new Magento 2 theme from scratch with all the basic features you expect from a commercial theme is a whole new project in itself.
 In my view it makes much more sense to buy a theme that meets your basic requirements and then customise it to meet your needs.